Honey bee removal from chimney – South Wales

 The owners had recently purchased the property, and it had been empty for a while.
 Luckily they wanted to remove the chimney to create more room.
 On arrival we got straight to it, getting the kit up to chimney level, the scaffolding was not in an ideal position and I could see that I was going to need to work outside of the scaffold for this bee removal.

+You will see that the scaffold platform is somewhat low in comparison to the chimney flaunching, in this instance it was not so important as the chimney stack was going to be removed any way, and we were in the lucky position of being able to take down the stack where needed.
 So we started by removing the chimney pots and flaunching, then worked our way down the chimney bit by bit.
+Not as easily as one might expect, this chimney had been put up to last using quality bricks and cement, not at all like todays chimneys.
 The top part of the bee nest was old bee wax that had been previously used by the bees for at least a season.
 If you look at the images you will see that the bees had created what can be best described as umbrellas over some of the combs.
 We don’t see this much, in fact the last time we had seen it was in a bee nest that we had removed from a shrub in a garden at the end of last year.

 You will see in the early photos that I was wearing just a Sheriff bee jacket as it was a humid day and the bees seemed to be fairly well behaved.
 It did not stay that way.
 The chimney brickwork was solid and I was having to hammer away at it.
 Eventually one of them decided to sting down at ankle level and moments later both ankles were being hammered.
 Someone had obviously not explained their options to them properly.